PaulMaly/perlite/README.md

 Completelly destroy a widget, removes all event listeners and effects, and clean up the markup.
 It also fires a [`destroy`](https://github.com/PaulMaly/perlite#widget-lifecycle-events) life-cycle event.

-Calling this function is the most proper way to destroy the widget, but if, for some reason, the `target` node will be removed from the DOM by external code, it will be tracked on the next render cycle, and destroy operations will be performed as appropriate.
+Calling this function is the most proper way to destroy the widget, but if, for some reason, the `target` node will be removed from the DOM by external code, it will be tracked on the next render cycle, and destroy operations will be performed automatically.

 #### $widget.ctx(fn: (...ctx: any[]) => any): any;